ArcelorMittal to hand Ilva plant back to Italian state over legal row

 ROME (Reuters) - ArcelorMittal (MT.AS) said on Monday it was withdrawing from a deal to buy struggling Italian steelmaker Ilva after Rome reneged on a promise to give it immunity from prosecution over its heavily polluting plant.

-The decision represents a blow to Italy’s ruling coalition, which had hoped to dissuade the steel giant from pulling out of the contract, and will raise further questions about the country’s reliability as a partner for foreign investors.
+The decision represents a blow to Italy’s ruling coalition, which had hoped to dissuade the steel giant from pulling out of the contract, and will raise questions about the country’s reliability as a partner for foreign investors.

-ArcelorMittal reached a deal last year to buy Ilva, which is based in the southern city of Taranto and employs 8,000 workers in a region with one of the highest unemployment rates in the country.
+ArcelorMittal reached a deal last year to buy Ilva, which is based in the southern city of Taranto and employs 8,000 workers in a region with one of the highest unemployment rates in Italy.
+Thousands more jobs are indirectly tied to the site.

-The government’s promised legal shield would have given ArcelorMittal immunity from possible costly prosecution related to a clean-up plan for the plant, which has been blamed for hundreds of cancer-related deaths in the area.
+The government’s promised legal shield would have given ArcelorMittal immunity from possible costly prosecution related to a planned clean-up at the plant, which has been blamed for hundreds of cancer-related deaths in recent years.

-However, Italy’s ruling 5-Star Movement has opposed handing the firm legal carte blanche, saying it was unfair to Taranto locals whose health might have suffered because of the steelmaker, and parliament ditched the shield, effective from Nov.
+However, Italy’s ruling 5-Star Movement has opposed handing the firm legal carte blanche, saying it was unfair to Taranto locals whose health might have suffered because of the steelmaker, and parliament ditched the shield effective Nov.
 3.

 “It is not possible to manage the plant without this protection, and it is not possible to expose employees and contractors to potential criminal charges,” Lucia Morselli, the CEO of ArcelorMittal’s Italian unit, wrote in a letter to staff.

-She added that the company would start shutting down the plant’s furnaces.
+She added that the company would start shutting down the plant’s furnaces and hand back the firm within 30 days.

-Industry Minister Stefano Patuanelli met Southern Affairs Minister Giuseppe Provenzano and Environment Minister Sergio Costa on Monday to discuss the situation.
+Government officials met Prime Minister Giuseppe Conte to discuss the situation, which could generate major friction within the coalition between 5-Star and its centre-left partners, the Democratic Party and Italia Viva.

-A government source said the coalition would not let the plant close, adding that the ministers did not believe ArcelorMittal had the right to renounce its contract.
+A government source said the coalition would not let the plant close, adding that ministers did not believe ArcelorMittal had the right to renounce its contract.
+Another source said Conte would meet ArcelorMittal management on Tuesday.

-The opposition far-right League said Prime Minister Giuseppe Conte should resign if the firm did indeed pull out of Ilva, which is one of Italy’s largest industrial concerns.
+The opposition far-right League said the prime minister would have to resign if the firm did indeed pull out of Ilva, which is one of Italy’s largest industrial concerns.

 “If the government ... forces the owners of Ilva to flee, putting at risk tens of thousands of jobs and the industrial future of the country, it will be a disaster,” League leader Matteo Salvini said in a statement.